awolverp/cachebox/docs/docs/index.md

 - :rocket: **Extremely Fast**

-    10–50x faster than other caching libraries - [see benchmarks](https://github.com/awolverp/cachebox-benchmark).
+    10–50× faster than other caching libraries — [see benchmarks](https://github.com/awolverp/cachebox-benchmark).

 - :bar_chart: **Low Memory Usage**

-    Only ~50% of the memory consumed by a standard Python dictionary.
+    Roughly half the memory of a standard Python dictionary for equivalent contents.

 - :thread: **Thread-Safe**

-    All cache operations are fully thread-safe via internal locking.
+    All cache operations are protected by internal Rust mutexes.

 - :package: **Zero Dependencies**

-    Written entirely in Rust - no Python dependencies to install.
+    Distributed as pre-built wheels — no Rust toolchain required at install time.

 - :fire: **Full-Featured**

-    7 caching algorithms, TTL support, decorators, callbacks, and more.
+    Seven eviction policies, TTL support, `@cached` decorator, callbacks, and more.

 - :handshake: **Compatible**

-    Works with Python 3.10+ on both CPython and PyPy.
+    Python 3.10+ on CPython and PyPy.

 </div>

 ## When Should I Use Caching?

-- **Frequent Data Access**:  If you need to access the same data multiple times, caching can help reduce the number of database queries or API calls, improving performance.
+- **Frequent data access** — avoid repeated database queries or API calls for the same keys.

-- **Expensive Operations**:  If you have operations that are computationally expensive, caching can help reduce the number of times these operations need to be performed.
+- **Expensive operations** — memoize pure, costly computations so they run only once per input.

-- **High Traffic Scenarios**:  If your application handles high traffic, caching can help reduce the load on your server by reducing the number of requests that need to be processed.
+- **High traffic** — absorb load spikes by serving hot data from memory.

-- **Web Page Rendering**:  If you are rendering web pages, caching can help reduce the time it takes to generate the page by caching the results of expensive rendering operations.
-Caching HTML pages can speed up the delivery of static content.
+- **Web page rendering** — cache fragments or full pages that are expensive to generate.

-- **Rate Limiting**:  If you have a rate limiting system in place, caching can help reduce the number of requests that need to be processed by the rate limiter.
-Also, caching can help you to manage rate limits imposed by third-party APIs by reducing the number of requests sent.
+- **Rate limiting** — track counters and windows, or reduce calls to third-party APIs.

-- **Machine Learning Models**:  If your application frequently makes predictions using the same input data, caching the results can save computation time.
+- **Machine learning** — cache predictions for repeated inputs to save inference time.

 ## Quick Example